Sarah Elago: Election

 On October 4, 2024, the Gabriela Women's Party filed its certification of nomination and acceptance for the 2025 election, which listed Elago as its first nominee, followed by Cathy Estabillo and Jean Lindo.
 The party pursued a progressive platform of enshrining gender equality and rights for the LGBTQ+ community, expressing support for the SOGIE Equality Bill and divorce legislation.
 During the campaign, Elago spoke in favor of decriminalizing abortion in the Philippines and including transgender women in Women's History Month celebrations.

 On March 26, 2025, her party filed a complaint against the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) before the Commission on Elections (COMELEC), citing incidents of red-tagging and gender-based sexual harassment from the task force.
 Jonathan Malaya, the head of the National Security Council, derided the complaint, defending the NTF-ELCAC and insisting that "former rebels" are responsible for the incidents.

 In the 2025 House of Representatives elections, Gabriela initially did not win a seat, leaving the organization without representation for the first time since its founding as a party-list in 2003.
 They received 0.61% of the vote, placing 55th and nearly halving their vote share from 2022.
 Following the election, the party urged the COMELEC to conduct a manual recount, citing discrepancies in vote counting.

-Despite their loss, media outlets observed that with Gabriela's vote share, it was still possible for Gabriela to obtain a seat upon, the disqualification of a winning party-list.
+Despite their loss, media outlets observed that with Gabriela's vote share, it was still possible for Gabriela to obtain a seat upon the disqualification of a winning party-list.
 Following the election, the proclamation of two winning party-lists—Duterte Youth and Bagong Henerasyon (BH)—was suspended due to ongoing cases against them.
 The latter's case was dismissed on June 1, while the registration of the former was cancelled on June 18.
 In response to the initial ruling on Duterte Youth, Gabriela urged the COMELEC to expedite their case and proclaim them as a winning party as soon as possible.
 On September 14, 2025, COMELEC chairperson George Garcia announced that the electoral body proclaimed Elago as the 64th winning party-list representative in response to the vacancies on September 17, 2025.
 She was sworn in on September 23, 2025.

+Tenure

+In November 2025, House Deputy Minority Leader Antonio Tinio, House Assistant Minority Leader Renee Co (Kabataan party-list), and Elago filed House Resolution 515 calling for a legislative probe on Bongbong Marcos, Sandro Marcos, former Executive Secretary Lucas Bersamin, and other high-ranking officials who have been linked to corruption relating to the flood control projects scandal in the Philippines.

+On January 26, 2026, Makabayan bloc members by Antonio Tinio, Renee Co, and Sarah Elago endorsed an impeachment complaint against President Bongbong Marcos.

+On February 2, 2026, Makabayan bloc members by Tinio, Co, and Elago endorsed an impeachment complaint against Vice President Sara Duterte.